 Supported CNI options

-The currently supported CNI solutions for Charmed Kubernetes are:
+The currently supported base CNI solutions for Charmed Kubernetes are:

-By default, Charmed Kubernetes will deploy the cluster using flannel.
+By default, Charmed Kubernetes will deploy the cluster using calico.
 To chose a different CNI provider, see the individual links above.

 Migrating to a different CNI solution